stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 of executives which held forth in a gold-and-copper palace behind a gardened and fountained park, and was for some time subjected to close, friendly questioning in a vaulted hall frescoed with vertiginous arabesques.
-Much was expected of him, he could see, in the way of historical information about the outside earth; but in return all the mysteries of K&rsquo;n-yan would be unveiled to him.
+Much was expected of him, he could see, in the way of historical information about the outside earth; but in return all the mysteries of K'n-yan would be unveiled to him.
 The one great drawback was the inexorable ruling that he might never return to the world of sun and stars and Spain which was his.

   A daily programme was laid down for the visitor, with time apportioned judiciously among several kinds of activities.
 There were to be conversations with persons of learning in various places, and lessons in many branches of Tsathic lore.
-Liberal periods of research were allowed for, and all the libraries of K&rsquo;n-yan both secular and sacred were to be thrown open to him as soon as he might master the written languages.
-Rites and spectacles were to be attended&mdash;except when he might especially object&mdash;and much time would be left for the enlightened pleasure-seeking and emotional titillation which formed the goal and nucleus of daily life.
-A house in the suburbs or an apartment in the city would be assigned him, and he would be initiated into one of the large affection-groups, including many noblewomen of the most extreme and art-enhanced beauty, which in latter-day K&rsquo;n-yan took the place of family units.
+Liberal periods of research were allowed for, and all the libraries of K'n-yan both secular and sacred were to be thrown open to him as soon as he might master the written languages.
+Rites and spectacles were to be attended--except when he might especially object--and much time would be left for the enlightened pleasure-seeking and emotional titillation which formed the goal and nucleus of daily life.
+A house in the suburbs or an apartment in the city would be assigned him, and he would be initiated into one of the large affection-groups, including many noblewomen of the most extreme and art-enhanced beauty, which in latter-day K'n-yan took the place of family units.
 Several horned gyaa-yothn would be provided for his transportation and errand-running, and ten living slaves of intact body would serve to conduct his establishment and protect him from thieves and sadists and religious orgiasts on the public highways.
-There were many mechanical devices which he must learn to use, but Gll&rsquo;-Hthaa-Ynn would instruct him immediately regarding the principal ones.
+There were many mechanical devices which he must learn to use, but Gll'-Hthaa-Ynn would instruct him immediately regarding the principal ones.

   Upon his choosing an apartment in preference to a suburban villa, Zamacona